DaanDeMeyer/reproc/README.md

   If this option is enabled, a second library (reproc++) will be built containing the C++ wrapper code.
 This library is represented by the reproc++ target in CMake.
-To link against the C++ library instead of the C library in CMake, do the following:
+After enabling this option and building reproc, link against the C++ library as follows:

   ```cmake
   target_link_libraries(myapp reproc::reproc++)